ubuntu/libreoffice-style-yaru-fullcolor/README.md

 ### From script

+⚠ Installing from script do not work when using a confined version of Libreoffice (like snap packages), in that case you must use the extension.

 Because it is faster, install from script will be useful if you want to modify the icons and reinstall the pack many times for testing:

 ```bash